High Water Bill Troubleshooting: Find Leaks & Reduce Water Usage

 3. Inspect all faucets and showerheads for dripping.
 Tighten connections or replace worn washers and O-rings.

 5. Inspect your water heater for pooling water around the base or signs of corrosion at connection points.
+If you spot moisture, our guide to a leaking water heater explains next steps.

 6. Walk your yard looking for soggy patches, pooling water, or unusually lush grass during dry periods.